Designing New Worlds with Artova

 From Design Intent to Interface Generation

-The objective of Worldmaker AI is to explore how artificial intelligence can support the earliest stages of interface creation by translating conceptual ideas into structured UI layouts.
+The objective of Artova is to explore how artificial intelligence can support the earliest stages of interface creation by translating conceptual ideas into structured UI layouts.

 Traditional design workflows require designers to manually construct interfaces from the ground up.
-Even in advanced design tools, the process typically begins with empty canvases where layouts, components, and interaction structures must be assembled step by step.
-While this process provides control, it can slow exploration during the early stages of ideation.
+Even with advanced design tools, the process typically begins with an empty canvas where layouts, components, and interaction structures must be assembled step by step.
+While this approach provides precision and control, it can slow down exploration during the early stages of ideation.

-Instead of constructing layouts manually, designers begin by describing the intended interface through natural language prompts.
-These prompts communicate the structure, function, and visual direction of the design, allowing the system to generate layout variations that reflect the designer’s intent.
+Instead of manually building layouts, designers begin by describing the intended interface through natural language prompts.
+These prompts communicate the structure, purpose, and visual direction of the design, allowing the system to generate layout variations that reflect the designer’s intent.

 This approach aligns closely with Nelson Goodman’s concept of worldmaking.
 Goodman argued that humans construct worlds through symbolic systems such as language, representation, and design.
-In the context of interface creation, designers similarly construct digital environments by translating ideas into visual and interactive structures.
+In the context of interface creation, designers similarly construct digital environments by translating abstract ideas into visual structures and interaction systems.

-Worldmaker AI therefore treats prompts as a form of design language — a symbolic system through which designers describe the digital worlds they wish to create.
+Artova therefore treats prompts as a form of design language—a symbolic medium through which designers describe and construct the digital environments they imagine.

 Conceptual Inspiration